 The obvious assumption, in this case, is that manufacturing plants should be adhering to strict health and safety standards.
 This would render this kind of extra precaution unnecessary, but that is not true.
 The fact is, even the most well-run facility may occasionally have problems with contaminants accidentally falling through the cracks, literally.

-The automatic response, then, is to ask where is the contamination coming from and how would the use of metal detection test pieces help to prevent it?
+The automatic response, then, is to ask where is the contamination coming from?
+And how would the use of test pieces in the food industry help to prevent it?
 Unclean working conditions can certainly be a source of the problem, but that is not always the case.
 In most cases, contamination is actually caused by the regular degradation of manufacturing equipment.
-Any time you have metal machinery in regular use, the metal will naturally wear down or break apart over time, and that can result in tiny metal particles falling into the food being processed.
+Any time you have metal machinery in regular use, the metal will naturally wear down or break apart over time.
+That can result in tiny metal particles falling into the food being processed.

 As with any type of machinery, it is extremely important that metal detectors be tested regularly to make sure they are functioning correctly.
 This is done by using test pieces made of food grade plastic with small pieces of metal embedded in them.
 The test pieces are available in various sizes and materials to accommodate different types of equipment.

-Regal Packaging Services, Inc. provides top quality metal detection test pieces food industry professionals can rely on.
+Regal Packaging Services provides top quality metal detection test pieces food industry professionals can rely on.
 Each piece is manufactured with care and certified so our customers can rest assured that they are getting the best quality product, formulated to meet the specific standards of the food industry.
 Certificates are complimentary and never expire.

 Since we know machinery can differ from one company to another, we also customize pieces to fit our customer’s specifications.
 If you can imagine it, Regal can design and manufacture it.
-You cannot afford to take chances with your customers and neither can we; that is why Regal goes out of its way to provide only the best test pieces to help keep your metal detectors running smoothly.
+You cannot afford to take chances with your customers and neither can we; that is why Regal goes out of its way to provide only the best test pieces in the food industry to help keep your metal detectors running smoothly.